zachpino/comm-workshop-s18/week11/stats.md

 d3.variance(dataset, function(d){return d.comparisonData})
 ```

-- Valence: A unitless measure of which direction a datapoint would be expected to trend through time or some other independent variable.
+- Valence: A unitless measure of which direction a datapoint would be expected to trend through time or some other independent variable. *The valence of health insurance in America is towards covered care*.